-Some states have exemptions that specifically cover a certain amount of cash.
+The exemptions available to you will depend on the law in your state.
+Some state exemptions specifically cover an amount of cash (although they're often minimal, for instance, $300).
 Other states have wildcard exemptions or general personal property exemptions that allow you to protect any type of property up to a certain dollar limit, including cash.

 Example.
 Suppose that your state doesn't exempt cash, but has a $3,000 wildcard exemption.
 You have $4,000 in cash.
 You can protect $3,000 using the wildcard exemption but will probably have to turn over the remaining $1,000.

 Here are some examples of cash (or assets readily converted to cash) that could have additional bankruptcy exemption protection:

 As a general rule, if you sell exempt property before you file for bankruptcy, the cash proceeds usually lose the exemption protection.
 For instance, if you're entitled to a $2,500 motor vehicle exemption, and you sell your car before filing for bankruptcy, the sale proceeds cannot be claimed as exempt under the motor vehicle exemption.

 But this isn't always the case.
 For instance, some state's homestead exemptions allow you to protect home sale proceeds for a particular period.
 Also, Social Security proceeds retain their exempt status as long as they can be traced back to their source (for instance, if you deposit the Social Security funds in an exclusive-use bank account).

 It's important to understand what will happen to your property in bankruptcy.
 In many cases, if you make an exemption mistake in your Chapter 7 case, you won't be able to dismiss the matter.
 The court will move forward and distribute your nonexempt assets to your creditors, even if you lose something you thought you'd be able to keep.